dangall/Udacity-Machine-Learning-Nanodegree/README.md

 ### Letter identification (notMNIST dataset) Using Deep Learning

-Using a relatively simple but well-trained neural network architecture written using TensorFlow, I classify notMNIST images, exemplified here:
+Using a relatively simple but well-trained neural network architecture written using TensorFlow, I classify notMNIST images, exemplified here (image taken from [here](http://yaroslavvb.blogspot.it/2011/09/notmnist-dataset.html)):

 ![notMNIST](http://personalpages.to.infn.it/~dgalloni/notMNIST_small.png)